bchalarcae/GPR_SDoF_Maxwell_FVD/README.md

-# Parametric Study and Prediction Models of the Seismic Response of Single-Degree-of-Freedom Structural Systems equipped with Maxwell Material Fluid Viscous Dampers.
+# Parametric Study and Prediction Models of the Seismic Response of Single-Degree-of-Freedom Structural Systems Equipped with Maxwell Material Fluid Viscous Dampers.

-Parametric Study and Prediction Models of the Seismic Response of Single-Degree-of-Freedom Structural Systems equipped with Maxwell Material Fluid Viscous Dampers.
+Parametric Study and Prediction Models of the Seismic Response of Single-Degree-of-Freedom Structural Systems Equipped with Maxwell Material Fluid Viscous Dampers.
 Bryan Chalarca, Andre Filiatrault, Daniele Perrone.
 University School for Advanced Studies IUSS Pavia, Italy.
 January 2022.